Eyelid surgery

 Eyelid surgery (blepharoplasty) is cosmetic surgery to remove excess skin or fat from the eyelids.

-The aim is to improve hooded or drooping eyelids or eye bags.
+The surgery changes the look of hooded or drooping eyelids or eye bags.

 Before you go ahead, be sure about your reasons for wanting eyelid surgery.
 Bear in mind the cost, the risks, and the fact the results cannot be guaranteed.